airpair/creating-components-p3-angular2-directives/post.md

 In this tutorial, we will be converting the Angular 1.3 directive from [Part 2](https://www.airpair.com/angularjs/posts/creating-container-components-part-2-angular-1-directives) into an Angular 2.0 component directive.
 As such, if you are just joining in, you will probably want to visit:

-*  [Part 1](https://www.airpair.com/javascript/posts/creating-container-components-part-1-shadow-dom) by [@morewry](https://twitter.com/morewry) for an introduction to the `ot-site` component and background on the Shadow DOM.
+*  [Part 1](https://www.airpair.com/javascript/posts/creating-container-components-part-1-shadow-dom) by [Rachael L Moore](https://twitter.com/morewry) for an introduction to the `ot-site` component and background on the Shadow DOM.

 *  [Part 2](https://www.airpair.com/angularjs/posts/creating-container-components-part-2-angular-1-directives) for information about directives and advanced transclusion.